3XCeptional/Data-Science-Roadmap/README.md

 ### Navigating the Roadmap

 To get started, explore the [Data Science Roadmap 2025](Data Scienc Roadmap.md) main page, which provides a comprehensive index and links to all sections and sub-topics.
+You can access the main roadmap here: [Data Science Roadmap 2025](Data Scienc Roadmap.md).
 Each section and sub-topic has its own dedicated page with in-depth explanations, code examples, recommended resources, and best practices.

 ### Who is This Roadmap For?